 CRM Strategies

 A good CRM strategy for any business is one which follows the philosophy of the business or brand and uses that philosophy to determine the way in which relationships between the brand and the customer should be handled.
-This is also true for new or potential customers as well as existing customers
+This is also true for new or potential customers as well as existing customers.

 CRM strategies that work are those that put the customer at the centre of everything.
-When a business or customer service representative understands customer, they become better able to meet their needs, anticipating and fulfilling them effectively.
+When a business or customer service representative understands a customer, they become better able to meet their needs, anticipating and fulfilling them effectively.
 Knowing information such as the purchasing history of the customer facilitates targeted advertising or promotions that the customer will use and identify with.

 The PDF attachment looks at how companies can more accurately forecast future sales using CRM.